-This hotel just underwent an extensive remodeling phase for a few month.
+This hotel just underwent an extensive remodeling phase for a few months.
 That’s also why I haven’t put a review up yet about this place.
 Finally, the main indoor atrium is open again and can be enjoyed by you.
-It’s really a one of a kind experience to have such a big open indoor area.
+It’s really a one-of-a-kind experience to have such a big open indoor area.
 The downside of this is, that they have indoor facing rooms, which don’t offer a really good view.
-From all the outside facing rooms, the once with a view of the bay are actually the best.
+From all the outside-facing rooms, the ones with a view of the bay are actually the best.
 You can watch the planes come into land at SFO.

 The prices here can vary quite a bit and especially if there is any kind of convention going on in the area or at the hotel itself.
 A friend of mine visited the Supernatural Convention here last year in December.

 When you stop at the main entrance, the valet will keep the keys to your car until you finished checking in.
 This is because it gets crowded here sometimes with shuttles and cars arriving all at the same time.
 In that case, they can move your car if they have to.